Early happy birthday wishes to Lucien Aimar, who was born on April 28, 1941.

 Aimar was born in Hyères, Var, France, and began his career as an amateur rider in 1964, finishing second in that year’s Tour de l’Avenir – 42 seconds behind Felice Gimondi.

 However, had he not been given a one-minute penalty for an incident involving another rider, he would surely have won the race.

 Later that year, Aimar represented France in the individual road race at the 1964 Summer Olympics in Tokyo, which was won by Italy’s Mario Zanin.

-Aimar turned professional the following year, after being signed by the Ford-Gitane team, who’s team captain was none other than Jacques Anquetil.
+Aimar turned professional the following year, after being signed by the Ford-Gitane team, whose team captain was none other than Jacques Anquetil.

 Aimar made enough of a positive impression with the team’s director, Raphaël Géminiani, that he chose the young French neo-pro to ride in the Tour de France during his first season.
 Unfortunately, fatigued forced him to abandon the race along the Col d’Aubisque during the ninth stage.

-Aimar’s victory in the Tour is ironically credited to a well-executed attack along the Col Aubisque, the same climb where he abandoned last year’s race, along with another formidable attack he commenced during one of the climbs in Turin.
+Aimar’s victory in the Tour is ironically credited to a well-executed attack along the Col Aubisque, the same climb where he abandoned the previous year’s race, along with another formidable attack he commenced during one of the climbs in Turin.

 Both of these attacks were attended by skilled descending, which further increased Aimar’s advantage over his rivals.